elisescu/elisescu.com/about.md

 ---
-layout: page
+layout: default
-title: About
+title: About Long Haul
-permalink: /about/
 ---

+### About

-This is the the right place, but the wrong time.
+Right place, but wrong time.
 Come back later.